 How popular is the baby name Sharlie in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Sharlie and check out all the blog posts that mention the name Sharlie.
+Plus, check out all the blog posts that mention the name Sharlie.

 The baby name Sharlie popped up on the SSA’s baby name list for the very first time in 1933.
 It was the second-highest girl-name debut that year after Gayleen.

 - 1933: 20 baby girls named Sharlie [debut]

 My guess is the catch phrase “Vas you dere, Sharlie?” which became very popular around 1933.

 It was introduced to radio audiences in 1932 by comedian Jack Pearl, playing his character Baron Munchausen (loosely based on Baron Münchhausen) on the program The Ziegfeld Follies of the Air.

 As the Baron, Pearl would tell far-fetched stories with a comic German accent.
 When the straight man expressed skepticism, the Baron replied with his familiar tagline and punchline: “Vass you dere, Sharlie?”

 “In 1933, Jack Pearl’s fame had reached such heights that he was summoned to MGM, the most prestigious studio in Hollywood, to star in his first feature, Meet The Baron.”